Debian/debiman/README.md

 ## Prerequisites

 * mandoc
-* apt-cacher-ng running on localhost:3142
+* a local or remote Debian mirror or an apt-cacher-ng running on localhost:3142
 * a number of Go packages (which `go get` will automatically get for you, see below)
     * pault.ag/go/debian
     * pault.ag/go/archive